TECHNEWBI5Z/Python_fundamentals/README.md

-# Python_fundamentals
+Python Fundamentals

-These python scripts is specially designed for new beginners for coding using python.
+These Python scripts are specially designed for new beginners learning to code using Python.

-# Hello beginners,
+Hello Beginners,

-I have incorporated a lot of practice question for learning fundamental of coding using python contents included:
+I have incorporated a lot of practice questions for learning the fundamentals of coding using Python.
+The contents included are:

 1. Basics on inputs and type casting
-2. Basic programmes on IF CONDITION problem
+2. Basic programs on IF conditions
-3. LISTS and TUPLE
+3. Lists and Tuples
-4. DICTIONARIES AND SETS
+4. Dictionaries and Sets
-5. WHILEL LOOPS
+5. While loops
-6. FOR LOOP
+6. For loops
-7. DIFINING FUNCTIONS AND CALLING FUUNCTION
+7. Defining functions and calling functions
-8. RECURSSION FUNCTIONS
+8. Recursion functions
-9. FILE I/O in Python
+9. File I/O in Python
-10. CLASSES AND OBJECTS (Principles and Decorators)
+10. Classes and objects (principles and decorators)

+NOTE: Uncomment the code while operating on it.

+Reference: Questions were derived from Apna College.